david32768/Jynx/README.md

 *	--SKIP_CODE do not produce code
 *	--SKIP_DEBUG do not produce debug info
 *	--SKIP_FRAMES do not produce stack map
+*	--DOWN_CAST if necessary reduces JVM release to maximum supported by ASM version

 ## Jasmin 1.0